 FSMO placement and optimization on Active Directory domain controllers

-This article describes the placement of Active Directory Flexible Single-Master (FSMO) roles in the domain and forest for operations that are best performed on a single domain controller.
+Certain operations are best done on a single domain controller.
+This article describes the placement of Active Directory Flexible Single-Master Operation (FSMO) roles in the domain and forest for these operations.

 Original product version: Windows Server 2012 R2

 Certain domain and enterprise-wide operations aren't well suited to multi-master updates.
 In these situations, the operations must be done on a single domain controller in the domain or in the forest.
 Having a single-master owner defines a well-known target for critical operations, and prevents possible conflicts or latency created by multi-master updates.
 It means that the relevant FSMO role owner must be online, discoverable, and available on the network by computers that must perform FSMO-dependent operations.